dimarudik/bublik/README.md

 > **expressionToColumn** might be used for declaration of subquery for enrichment of data

 > [!NOTE]
-> To speed up the chunk processing of partitioned table you can apply **fromTaskWhereClause** clause as it used above
+> To speed up the chunk processing of partitioned table you can apply **fromTaskWhereClause** clause as it used above.
+> It allows to exclude excessive workload

 <ul><li>Build the jar file</li></ul>